virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 * disassemblyAGC.py &mdash; a Python 3 disassembler and pattern-matcher for comparing two AGC software versions.
 * specifyAGC.py &mdash; a Python 3 generator of "specifications" files for disassemblerAGC.py's all-important `--find` option.
 * workflow.sh &mdash; a bash script that manages commonly-needed sequence of disassemblyAGC.py and specifyAGC.py operations.
+* pieceworkAGC.py &mdash; a Python 3 program that can combine bits and pieces of AGC bin files (either "normal" or "hardware" varieties) to produce another AGC bin file (always in the "hardware" variety).

 The top-level programs are directly executable from a command line.
 They rely on a number of additional Python modules that aren't directly executable by the user: